StefanZhang/TwitterRealTimeAnalysis/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Create new dir /root/lib on VPS, and upload the .jar file created by this project.
+1. Create new dir /root/lib on VPS, and upload the Twitter_Flume_SparkStreaming-1.0-SNAPSHOT.jar.
 2. Start MySQL service
 4. Create new table 'tweets'
 5. Start Flume service in $FLUME_HOME/bin, using this command: